AtidaTech/contentful-cli-release/README.md

 Arguments:

 - `--from`: The name of the source environment where the existing scheduled actions are.
 Ie: 'master'.
-- `--to`: The name of the destination environment to copy the scheduled actions to: Ie: 'release-1.4.5'
+- `--to`: The name of the destination environment to copy the scheduled actions to.
+Ie: 'release-1.4.5'.
 - `--force-yes`: When the destination environment is protected, this will allow to perform the action.

 > See the section [🎹 Usage](#-usage) for details on the command line options.